The-Balance-FFXIV/balance-static/content/jobs/tanks/dark-knight/basic-guide.md

 Both Blood Weapon and Delirium should be used as they come up, without being held for extended periods of time (i.e. in the opener, at \~1:00, at \~2:00, etc).

-The second Blood Weapon in the fight (around 1:00) can (and should) be delayed until 2 GCDs after Delirium is used.
-This means using Delirum -> 2 combo GCDs -> Blood Weapon -> 1 combo GCD -> start spending Delirium stacks.
+The second Blood Weapon in the fight (around 1:00) can (and should) be delayed until two GCDs after Delirium is used.
+This means using Delirum -> two combo GCDs -> Blood Weapon -> one combo GCD -> start spending Delirium stacks.
 This delay allows you to avoid overcapping on MP and Blood Gauge before raid buffs come up.

 ## Pooling Resources for Raid Buffs